elastic/rally-tracks/tsdb/README.md

 * `corpus` (default: full) Should be `split16` to use a corpus split in 16 to be used with 16 indexing clients and index mostly in @timestamp order.
 * `post_ingest_sleep` (default: false): Whether to pause after ingest and prior to subsequent operations.
 * `post_ingest_sleep_duration` (default: 30): Sleep duration in seconds.
+* `document_ids`: documentd IDs to use for search, get and mget apis in the `low-latency` challenge.
+If empty, a default set of 4 values is used.

 ### License